Turf Paradise Race Course: History

+Jerry Simms ownership

 The new millennium provided Turf Paradise with a new owner in the person of Jerry Simms.
 The self-made multi-millionaire purchased Turf Paradise on June 16, 2000 for $53 million.
 Simms immediately set out a $5 million renovation plan.
 Both the Clubhouse and Turf Club were completely renovated and re-styled.
 Two race book-style betting carrels, of 80 private terminals each, were added, one in the Clubhouse and the other adjacent to the Turf Club.

 Simms also had the main track and turf course renovated, and in the summer of 2003, Simms built a $125,000 equine swimming pool in the stable area of the race track.
 The 30 ft by 60 ft pool provides advanced horse therapy for more than 2,200 thoroughbreds stabled on the backside.
 Containing over 140,000 gallons of water and measuring 12 ft in depth, the pool accommodates up to six horses at a time.
 The pool had an immediate effect, not only on equine health but on field size.

 The track was on a healthy financial footing in 2004, and Simms purchased property at the busy 19th Avenue and Bell Road intersection adjacent to the race track.
 He made use of the land for commercial development and at the same time enhancing the racing operation.

+In 2016, the course held an "alternative racing" day, where jockeys raced ostriches, camels and zebras on the track to attract visitors.